marijnh/Eloquent-JavaScript/04_data.md

 // → undefined
 ```

 The expression `a?.b` means the same `a.b` when `a` isn't null or undefined.
 When it is, it evaluates to undefined.
-This can be convenient when, as in the example, you aren't sure that a given property exists, or when a variable might hold an undefined value.
+This can be convenient when, as in the example, you aren't sure that a given property exists or when a variable might hold an undefined value.

-A similar notation can be used with square bracket access, and even with function calls, by putting `?.` in front of the parentheses or brackets.
+A similar notation can be used with square bracket access, and even with function calls, by putting `?.` in front of the parentheses or brackets:

 ```
 console.log("string".notAMethod?.());